Difference Between Globalization vs Internationalization

 - Globalization is a process and internationalization is part of the same

-- Major factors that affect the globalization are infrastructural and logistics set up, telecommunications, etc. while internationalization gets affected by cultural tastes and preferences, local traditions, etc.
+- Major factors that affect globalization are infrastructural and logistics set up, telecommunications, etc. while internationalization gets affected by cultural tastes and preferences, local traditions, etc.

 - The major example of Globalisation is Elimination of Visa Obligations, removing tariff and non-tariff trade barriers, liberalizing investment-related obligations, etc. while an example of internationalization is sourcing, producing or selling materials or delivering services from one or more countries, setting up of the branches and subsidiaries in other countries, etc.